 I have recently been asked how I deal with my setbacks in life, and I thought, before, those pretty much made a mess out of me.
-I was the kind who easily gets discouraged and demotivated.
+I was (and still am) the kind of person who easily gets discouraged and demotivated.
 And so, experiencing setbacks, whether in my studies or passions, was a huge challenge for me to overcome.

-As an undergraduate student and a blogger, most of my problems were either related to academic situations or blogging.
-Getting delayed, failing an exam, etc. Having experienced those misfortunes, I always blamed myself for not doing better beforehand.
+As an undergraduate student and a blogger, most of the problems I encountered were either related to academic situations or blogging.
+Having experienced those misfortunes, I always blamed myself for not doing better beforehand.

 I indulge in thoughts about “what could have happened” or “what ifs” and it didn’t help me cope with what I was feeling.

 Having learned about mindfulness, I notice that I became more aware of what a thinking habit like that would do to my mental and emotional health.

 I also learned that being the snowflake that I am, always overly sensitive and a crybaby, means I have to be more careful about the things I commit to, and the decisions I make to prevent setbacks from happening.

 - Related Post: Things You Can Learn From Practicing Mindfulness

 As bloggers, we also struggle with a lot of setbacks.
 We miss deadlines, we struggle with maintenance issues, and we lose productivity now and then.
 These problems hinder us from growing and achieving our goals.

 Sometimes it feels like we take one step ahead and two steps back.
 We lose focus on what our goal really is, and the reason why we do the things we do.